Terms of Business

 Charges calculated on a time basis

-In matters where work is charged on a time basis we will provide an estimate of our charges to include VAT and expenses, either for the entire matter or to take the work to an agreed stage.
+In matters where work is charged on a time basis, we will provide an estimate of our charges to include VAT and expenses, either for the entire matter or to take the work to an agreed stage.
 An estimate is not a fixed price nor is it binding.
-At the outset of the matter you will be told the hourly rates of the people who are likely to be dealing with your work.
+At the outset of the matter, you will be told the hourly rates of the people who are likely to be dealing with your work.
+Our hourly rates vary according to the knowledge, qualification and experience of the person dealing with your matter.
+Unless otherwise advised to you separately in writing, our current rates below (excluding VAT) will apply:

-Our charges will be calculated by reference to the time spent in dealing with your matter and the knowledge, qualification and experience of the person(s) who handle your matter.
+Our charges will be calculated by reference to the time spent in dealing with your matter.
 This includes meetings with you and others related to the matter, considering, drafting, preparing and working on papers, correspondence, making and receiving telephone calls and any travel.

-We will add VAT to our charges at the rate that applies when the work is done.
-At present the rate is 20%.
+We will add VAT to our charges at the rate that applies when the work is done which may vary from the rate at the time we issue our quotation.
+The up to date rate can be found on the government website.

 In addition to the time spent, we may take into account a number of factors which will include the complexity of the issues, the speed at which action must be taken, the expertise or specialist knowledge which the matter requires and, if appropriate, the value of the property or assets involved.
 Our rates may be higher if, for example, the matter becomes more complex than expected.
-If this becomes relevant we will notify you.
+If this becomes relevant, we will notify you in writing.

-Our hourly rates will be reviewed from time to time and we will notify you of any increase.
-Currently our rates are reviewed annually in December, to apply from the following January.
+Our hourly rates will be reviewed from time to time, and we will notify you of any increase.
+Currently our rates are reviewed annually in October, to apply that November.
 If you have any questions about the revised rates notified to you, please contact us straight away.

 Stamp Duty Land Tax administration